MC-DeltaT/Subreddit-Image-Scraper/README.txt

 				subreddits - an array of strings specifying the names of the subreddits to get posts from. handler_config.json:
 			Configuration pertaining to the handling of posts.
-Required properties are: output_directory - a string specifying the path of the directory to save the downloaded images to. post_filters - an object mapping a subreddit name to a string specfying the path of a Python module to be used as a post filter for that subreddit (see section "Post filtering" for more info).
+Required properties are: output_directory - a string specifying the path of the directory to save the downloaded images to.
+If it is a relative path, it is relative to <config_dir>.
+				post_filters - an object mapping a subreddit name to a string specfying the path of a Python module to be used as a post filter for that subreddit (see section "Post filtering" for more info).
+If a path is a relative path, it is relative to
+							   <config_dir>.
 	For a more formal description of the required data read the respective _schema.json files, which are used by the application to validate the configuration data.